JuliaLang/julia/doc/manual/style-guide.rst

 Furthermore, code inside functions tends to run much faster than top level code, due to how Julia's compiler works.

+It is also worth emphasizing that functions should take arguments, instead of operating directly on global variables (aside from constants like ``pi``).

 Avoid writing overly-specific types
 -----------------------------------